angelapopa/sws/README.md

   - [x] how to define availability for rooms?
 Currently the db has the schema.org value InStock for all entries.
 So we ignore this field for now.
 We should handle availability/booking differently somehow.
 Ideea: to create an own endpoint for bookings (fields: `from`, `to`, `firstname` and `lastname` of the guest, `numberOfRooms` which the guest booked).
   - [x] how to implement booking of rooms????????? since the assignment is called "Hotel Booking API"!!!
 See the line above, by creating an own endpoint.
 Availability and bookings are merged together into one endpoint called 'booking'.
 The booked periods (`from`,`to`) mark the periods where the rooms are booked and where they are not available for new bookings.
 There is no check made for colliding booking periods.
 This is a nice to have feature for the future :)
   - [x] implement a `PUT` and a `DELETE` request for at least one endpoint (`hotels`, `facilities`)
+  - [ ] implement Hydra annotations
+  - [ ] implement a client that uses this hydra annotated data / or test against the hydra demo app online

  ### Error codes